rezarajan/udacity-aws-data-engineering/projects/4 - Data Pipelines/readme.md

 `LoadFactOperator`: This operator only allows for append-style operations on tables.
 - Takes as input the target table and a sql query string.
 - Duplicate entries will be ignored, by default; this does not handle any upserts.

+`LoadDimensionOperator`: This operator handles dimension table operations.
+Notably, it differs from the fact table operators by allowing either truncate-insert (default) or append-style operations on the dimension table.
+- Takes as input the target table and a sql query string.
+- Switch between truncate-insert and append-style by setting the `truncate` flag to `True` or `False`, respectively.